IBM/cpdctl/README_command_reference.md

     The default value is `50`.

 `-v`, `--verbose` (bool)
-:   Log details useful for debugging
+:   Show details useful for debugging

     The default value is `false`.